Xybolx/hooks-lesson/README.md

 A lesson in hooks, complete with snippets to copy to the clipboard.
+On the Why? tab you can either push "Start Listening" and say "computer why should we use hooks" or push "Speak" to hear the message.